 Cancer isn't only about where it grows.
 It's about how it grows.
 Genetic alterations drive cancer growth.
 Some treatments address these specific alterations.
-Know which ones might work for fighting your cancer.
+Tempus helps doctors identify the treatments that might work for your unique cancer.

 In the past decade, cancer research has made unprecedented advances in identifying the genetic alterations that drive tumor growth and disease progression in cancer.
 Abnormalities in a person's genes cause irregular processes, leading to the spread of cancer.
-Our genomic test identifies your unique alterations along with therapies and clinical trials so your doctor can choose the right treatment for you.
+Our genomic test identifies unique alterations along with therapies and clinical trials so doctors can choose the right treatment options.

 How it works.

 Ask your doctor about genetic sequencing.
 If it's right for you, your doctor can order a test.

 Our lab receives your samples for DNA and RNA sequencing.

 We analyze the sequencing results and generate a clinical report.

 Your physician will review the results and treatment options with you.

 Submitting your sample.